Alicja-Malinowska/ColourPerfect-e-commerce/testing.md

 * Suggested products are random and change after every refresh
 * If suggested product is on user's wishlist, a heart icon is displayed in the top right corner
 * All categories and brands are displayed in alphabetical order
-* When suggested product is clickes, user is taken to the product's page
+* When suggested product is clicked, user is taken to the product's page
-* When category name or brand name is clicked, user is taken to the sreach view with all the products in the category or by the brand are displayed
+* When category name or brand name is clicked, user is taken to the search view with all the products in the category or by the brand are displayed

 ### Products app